jkempf42/kube-volttron/cluster-config/README.md

 ### Installing and configuring the central node.

-The first step is to bring up a VM running Ubuntu 20.04 on your favorite cloud provider to act as a server or a VirtualBox or other VM locally.
+The first step is to bring up a VM running Ubuntu 20.04 on a VirtualBox VM.
 A central node VM
-with 4 VCPUs and 8 GB RAM is recommended.
+with 2 VCPUs and 4 GB RAM is recommended.
 After installing the VM, you should configure the network to open port 51820 for incoming traffic if necessary, since this is the port Wireguard uses, in addition to port 22 for `ssh` access Also, write down the public IP address assigned to the VM and reserve